hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 ---
 This tutorial is intended for users with an Administrator role (aka `admin`).
-We are going to explain how can you assign a specific role to a user.
+We will explain how you can assign a specific role to a user.

 Keep in mind that the following roles exist: